 Jane started her healthcare career in the NHS as a nurse before becoming a midwife.
-She has worked in a number of different settings including humanitarian work in rural Africa.
-Jane has more recently worked in a midwifery led birth centre locally.
+She has worked in a number of different settings including all aspects of a busy consultant unit, a midwifery led unit and humanitarian work in rural Africa.

 Jane studied Traditional Chinese Medicine at The Northern College of Acupuncture in York graduating in 2007.
 She completed her MSc in Acupuncture with a research study looking at the use of acupuncture in pregnancy.
-Jane has an obvious interest in treating pregnant women as well as couples who are trying to conceive and was recently involved in a multi-centred clinical trial on the treatment of depression with acupuncture.
+Jane has an obvious interest in treating pregnant women as well as couples who are trying to conceive.
+Jane has been involved in a number of acupuncture research clinical trials including treatment of depression and back pain.

-Jane has a private one-to-one clinic at Core Health Centre on Beverley Road in Hull.
-Just CLICK HERE to visit Core Acupuncture.
+Jane has a private one-to-one clinic inside ‘Back to Chiropractic’ 54, Grammar School Yard, Hull.
+HU1 1SE.
+Just CLICK HERE to visit Jane’s website.

 Eileen graduated from the Northern College of Acupuncture in York in 2010, following a three year full time course.

-She has worked within the health care profession since 1981, qualifying as Registered General Nurse in 1984 and as a Registered Midwife in 1987 subsequently working continuously as a midwife within the NHS.
-She is now working in East Yorkshire as a community midwife.
+She has worked within the health care profession since 1981, qualifying as Registered General Nurse in 1984 and as a Registered Midwife in 1987.
+Eileen worked for over 20 years as an NHS midwife more latterly as a community midwife..

 Her interest in Chinese Medicine and Acupuncture was kindled after experiencing the benefits of this ancient therapy, being astonished to feel so much better without conventional medication.
 The concept of treating the whole person rather than symptoms alone making perfect sense.
 Since qualifying she has undertaken additional training in musculskeletal problems and acupuncture in pregnancy and child birth.